BPsoda/ICE2604-illustrator-knowledge-grapgh/Final report/Final report.md

 ***
 ## Visualization
 ### Data Charts
-&emsp;&emsp;We prepared a page called "statics" to show our data size and ranking lists of some data,aiming to enrich the content of our site.
+&emsp;&emsp;We prepared a page called "statics" to show our data size and ranking lists of some data, aiming to enrich the content of our site.

-&emsp;&emsp;It's mainly consist of 4 pictures, an authors ranking list,a tags ranking list, a development tendency chart of the tags in last 7 years and the word cloud picture of all the tags.
+&emsp;&emsp;It mainly consists of 4 pictures, an authors ranking list,a tags ranking list, a development tendency chart of the tags in last 7 years and the word cloud picture of all the tags.

-&emsp;&emsp;Using the echarts,we can easily make these pictures.
+&emsp;&emsp;Using the echarts, we can easily make these pictures.

 #### Tools Used
 ```html